tonethar/IGME-230-Fall-2018/projects/project-4.md

 **IMPORTANT: YOU MAY NOT USE THE CANVAS 2D DRAWING API FOR THIS PROJECT - DOING SO WILL RESULT IN A GRADE OF ZERO**

+**IMPORTANT: THIS PROJECT NEEDS TO BE "YOUR WORK":**
+- if you are using Circle Blast! as a template, be sure to "change it up" and go well beyond what we gave you in the start code.
+Think about changing the game genre, control system, and how the opponents behave.
+We are only going to give you credit for the code you wrote, so if 90% of it is the same as the exercise, you are going to get very little credit for the coding section of the rubric
+- you must change the fonts, graphics, spritesheets, and sounds from what we gave you in the starting exercises.
+If you simply reuse what we gave you, points will be deducted in the design and interaction section of the rubric
+- one reason for the above is that we want you to have a potential portfolio piece that yuou can show employers, and if your project just looks like the in-class exercises that everyone else is showing them, then

 ## I. Overview
 - Your goal is to use one of the tech stacks above to create an interactive media experience or game that is easy to use, functional, and aesthetically pleasing.